Prague, Czech Republic

 Where is the gay neighborhood?

 Vinohrady (Prague 2), centered on Náměstí Míru.
-It's a proper residential district rather than a nightlife strip — Art Nouveau buildings, café terraces, and LGBTQ+ venues woven into the streetscape. Žižkov next door is scrappier and increasingly queer-friendly.
+It's a proper residential district rather than a nightlife strip — Art Nouveau buildings, café terraces, and LGBTQ+ venues woven into the streetscape. Žižkov next door is scrappier and increasingly welcoming.
 Together they form a walkable gay quarter.

 When is Prague Pride?